-At the height of his days as a celebrity, Donald Trump made no effort to hide his relationship with Playboy Magazine, which went all the way to back to a 1990 cover story.
+At the height of his days as a celebrity, President-elect Donald Trump made no effort to hide his relationship with Playboy Magazine, which went all the way to back to a 1990 cover story.
 Trump still has a framed copy on a wall in Trump Tower, as a tweet posted by Jerry Fallwell in June 2016.

 Recently, Trump’s appearances in soft-core, pornographic Playboy videos have surfaced.
 In June 2016, Playboy founder Hugh Hefner even praised Republicans for voting for Trump during the primaries, suggesting that it highlighted a “sexual revolution in the Republican Party.”

 Trump’s treatment of women was in the spotlight continuously throughout the 2016 election cycle and reached new heights with the release of a 2005 tape in which he recounted a failed sexual encounter with then-Access Hollywood anchor Nancy O’Dell while they were both married to other people.

 Here is a look at Trump’s relationship with Playboy Magazine.